romeokienzler/me/TALKS.md

 We conclude with an outlook on the future of these technologies.

+# Trusted AI – Building Reproducible, Unbiased and Robust AI Pipelines using the python OpenSource stack

+We are just in the middle of the DeepLearning hype.
+A lot of things are done, but production deployments are still rare.
+One of the reasons is that untrusted AI doesn’t make it into production.
+The concerns are just too high.
+In this talk we’ll show how data lineage, bias detection, adversarial robustness and model explainability can be achieved using an open source stack

 # The Open ML and AI DevOps toolsuite of the future

 In 2019 we've noticed a tremendous shift of client demand on model creation to model deployment and monitoring.
 This indicates a further step towards maturity of wider AI adoption within enterprises.
 In this talk we'll introduce you to the latest developments in the most widely used DeepLearning framework TensorFlow 2.1.
 We show how Kubernetes and Kubeflow Pipelines work and how Open Data Hub provides a Open Source powered platform for data science.
 Finally, we show you an end to end project example of a product using all of those components in harmony.